 In 1997, the Effects Car was stolen from an airport hangar in Florida where it was stored.
-No one has seen the car since it was stolen and after an exhaustive search it was generally accepted that the Effects Car would never be found.
+No one has seen the car since it was stolen.
+After an exhaustive search it was generally accepted that the Effects Car would never be found.

 However, a recent article in The Telegraph by Natasha Moufarrige have hinted that the car has now been found.

-“Hopes now hopes have risen that it may yet be recovered, after a tip was received giving details of the Aston Martin’s current whereabouts.
+“Newhopes have risen that it may yet be recovered.
+A tip was received giving details of the Aston Martin’s current whereabouts.

 Its location, according to those supplying the information, is classic espionage territory – the Middle East.”